 George and Rosalie and Julia Cole

-Rosalie Jane Heaneault Cole
+Rosalie Jane Deschamps Cole

-George and Rosalie settled in Malad, Idaho where George taught school before he became principal of Bannock Academy and the family moved to Rexburg.
+After their marriage George and Rosalie settled in Malad, ID where George taught school.
+George was called to be principal of the Bannock Stake Academy, and the family moved to Rexburg in 1894.

 Mary Julia Goody Cole

-Her family tells about the time when non-LDS people thought that the LDS had horns.
-When approached, and asked if she had horns and where her horns were.
-Julia told them, “Yes, we have horns.
+Her family tells about the time when Julia was asked if Mormons had horns.
+She told them, “Yes, we have horns.
 Wait just a moment and I will go and get them.”
-She went into the study and returned with musical instruments!
-Having a good sense of humor and a love of music helped Julia and George deal with the opposition when times were difficult during their settling in Northern California.
-Having faith in God strengthened their work further.
+She went into her study and returned with musical instruments!
+Having a sense of humor and a love of music also helped Julia and George deal with opposition when times were difficult in establishing the Church in Northern California.

 |McKay Gallery Home SPACE McKay Library Home SPACE Presidents & First Ladies Homepage SPACE Photos|